skazhy/dotfiles/README.md

 *    `rake install:vim`
 *    `rake update:vim`

-Installing dotfiles will add minimal set that works onall *NIX systems.
+Installing dotfiles will add minimal set that works on all *NIX systems.
 To add specific extensions for each OS, use `patch`.
-Eg, for OpenBSD - `rake patch:openbsd`.
+Currently there are specific extensions for `macos` and `openbsd`. (ie, `rake patch:macos`).

 ## Requirements